 2.2.1 Why is a MSDI needed?

-HOs are key curators of marine spatial data.
-These data can be collected by them or just deposited.
+HOs are key curators and custodians of marine spatial data.
+These data can be collected by them or deposited by others through partnerships and agreements.
 Traditionally, the data are used for creating nautical or navigational products, but in doing so, HOs are not exploiting their full potential.
 Widening the user base is a way of increasing marine data value, as data are acquired once but used many times.

-Fig. ## illustrates this paradigm in the traditional HO workflow, from hydrographic data acquisition to product generation.
+Figure 2 illustrates this paradigm in the traditional HO workflow, from hydrographic data acquisition to product generation.
 A product like an Electronic Navigational Chart (ENC) which is built for a particular purpose has limited use and a narrow user base.
 Going backwards in the processing workflow, a bathymetric surface has a broader use than the ENC (while the ENC is used almost exclusively for navigation, the bathymetric surface can be used, for instance, for marine spatial planning (MSP) or tsunami and flood modeling).
 Going further backwards in the processing workflow, the original sounding data points have wider applications than the bathymetric surface, as they preserve the original data resolution without applying any gridding method.